-18. Presumption given by the courts to corporate directors that their actions were informed and done with good faith and with an honest belief that the actions were in the best interests of the corporation. director's decision or transaction was so one sided that no businessperson of ordinary judgment would reach the same decision.
+18. Presumption given by the courts to corporate directors that their actions were informed and done with good faith and with an honest belief that the actions were in the best interests of the corporation.

+Under the business judgment rule, the actions of directors who fulfill their fiduciary duties will not be second-guessed by a court.
+The general test is whether a director's decision or transaction was so one sided that no businessperson of ordinary judgment would reach the same decision.
 The business judgment rule has been refined over time.
 While the business judgment rule may seem to provide blanket protection for directors (the rule was quite broad as outlined by the court in Dodge v.
 Ford), this is not the case.
 The rule does not protect every decision made by directors, and they may face lawsuits, a topic to which we now turn.
 For further discussions of the business judgment rule, see Cede & Co. v.
 Technicolor, Inc., Cede & Co. v.
 Technicolor, Inc., 634 A.2d 345 (Del.
 1993).
 In re The Walt Disney Co.
-Derivative Litigation, In re The Walt Disney Co.
 Derivative Litigation, 906 A.2d 27 (Del.
 2006). and Smith v.
-Van Gorkom.
-Smith v.
+Van Gorkom, Smith v.
 Van Gorkom, 488 A.2d 858 (Del.
 1985).

 If a shareholder is not pleased by a director's decision, that shareholder may file a derivative suit.
 The derivative suit may be filed by a shareholder on behalf of the corporation against directors or officers of the corporation, alleging breach of their fiduciary obligations.
 However, a shareholder, as a prerequisite to filing a derivative action, must first demand that the board of directors take action, as the actual party in interest is the corporation, not the shareholder (meaning that if the shareholder is victorious in the lawsuit, it is actually the corporation that "wins").
 If the board refuses, is its decision protected by the business judgment rule?
 The general rule is that the board may refuse to file a derivative suit and will be protected by the business judgment rule.
 And even when a derivative suit is filed, directors can be protected by the business judgment rule for decisions even the judge considers to have been poorly made.
 See In re The Walt Disney Co.
-Derivative Litigation, (see Section 27.5.2 "Business Judgment Rule").
+Derivative Litigation, (see Section 45.5.2 "Business Judgment Rule").